mishank258/mishank258-intern-repo/redux_fundamentals.md

 ## When should you use Redux instead of useState?
 Redux is useful when you need to manage state across multiple components or pages.
 If the state is simple and local to a single component, useState is enough.
 But when multiple components

+Redux is useful when you need to manage state across multiple components or pages.
+If the state is simple and local to a single component, useState is enough.
+But when multiple components need to read or update the same state, Redux provides a central store that avoids prop drilling and keeps everything in sync.

+For example, in my counter project, I could have managed the count with useState inside the Counter.js file.
+That would work if only one component needed it.
+However, since I also wanted to display the counter value in another component (like a Summary.js), Redux was the better choice.
+With Redux, both components can subscribe to the same store and always stay up-to-date without manually passing props around.